 This is how your garden can be good for your health

-In these uncertain times, a garden can give you a place of refuge, promote health, and provide a source of food.
+It’s no secret to people with a green thumb that a garden can give you a place of refuge, promote health, and provide a source of food.

 “There are a lot of studies that show how being outside and gardening promotes health.
 It provides relaxation, enhances mood, and puts our bodies in a state to better handle stresses,” says Dr. Lori Walsh a pediatrician at Advocate Children’s Medical Group in Glenview, IL.